CMPE-133-Group-1/dev-dashboard/README.md

 Run the command of `mobiscroll config react`

 *note: you may be asked to You will be prompted to log in with your mobiscroll account. (its free)*

+## Error: Referring to Radix-Icons

+Run the command of `npm install @radix-ui/react-icons`

+This will install the Radix icon dependancies required for the project to run.

 ###  -------------------------------------------------------------------------------------------------------|
 ###  STOP HERE : Below refers to more technical operations that may not be needed for demo-ing this project |